vuejs/docs/src/api/composition-api.md

 - **Usage with Render Functions**

-  `setup` can also return a render function, which can directly make use of the reactive state declared in the same scope:
+  `setup` can also return a render function which can directly make use of the reactive state declared in the same scope:

   ```js
   import { h, ref, reactive } from 'vue'